magarpol/scripts/README.md

 ### APT Updates
 This script configures APT updates service in CheckMK

+### Check FTP certificates
+This script checks out the ftp certificates for CheckMK

 ### Check Login
 This script check logins on a number of websites.